 Mathura: Blessed with Lord Krishna's blessings

-It is also believed that Lord Buddha had visited Mathura and established monasteries here.
-These monasteries have been included in the travel writing of the Chinese travel writer Fa Hien.
-The city has also witnessed several invasions, especially from the Mahmud of Ghazni (1017), Sikandar Lodi (1500) and also the Mughal Emperor Aurangzeb.
-The Bhagavata Purana and the Mahabharata also reveal that Mathura is the capital of the Surasena Kingdom and it was also ruled by Kansa, the maternal uncle of Lord Krishna.
-Over the years, Mathura has become a significant part of Agra- Mathura-Vrindavan circuit.
+It is also believed that Lord Buddha visited Mathura and established monasteries here.
+These monasteries are mentioned in the travel accounts of the Chinese pilgrim Fa Hien.
+Over centuries, the city witnessed several invasions, notably by Mahmud of Ghazni (1017), Sikandar Lodi (1500), and later by Mughal Emperor Aurangzeb.
+The Bhagavata Purana and the Mahabharata describe Mathura as the capital of the Surasena Kingdom, ruled by Kansa, the maternal uncle of Lord Krishna.
+Today, Mathura forms an important part of the Agra–Mathura–Vrindavan circuit.

 Following are the main attractions of Mathura

-Dwarkadheesh temple: It is also fondly called as Jagat Mandir.
-It is dedicated to Lord Krishna who is also worshipped by the name of Dwarkadheesh, ie, the 'King of Dwarka.'
-It is believed that the original temple was initially built by Lord Krishna's grandson Vajranabha, while Seth Gokul Das Parik built it in 1814.
-It is also revered for being the 108th Divya Desam of Lord Vishnu and is considered at par with the Char Dhams in India.
+Dwarkadheesh Temple: Also known as the Jagat Mandir, this temple is dedicated to Lord Krishna, worshipped here as Dwarkadheesh, meaning the “King of Dwarka.”
+It is believed that the original shrine was built by Lord Krishna’s grandson Vajranabha, while the present structure was constructed by Seth Gokul Das Parikh in 1814.
+It is regarded as the 108th Divya Desam of Lord Vishnu and holds significance comparable to the Char Dhams of India.

-Government Museum: This archaeological site is also known as Mathura Museum and was founded by Sir F. S. Growse, who was the collector of Mathura district in 1874.
-It preserves some of the rare paintings, coins, sculptures and artefacts pottery of Mathura along with the safeguarded remains of the Kushan and Gupta Empire.
-It is also lauded as being of the top notch museums in Uttar Pradesh.
+Government Museum: Also known as the Mathura Museum, this archaeological treasure was founded by Sir F. S. Growse, the then Collector of Mathura, in 1874.
+It houses rare paintings, coins, sculptures, pottery, and artefacts from Mathura, along with preserved remains of the Kushan and Gupta Empires.
+It is considered one of the finest museums in Uttar Pradesh.

-Kans Quila: This old fort in Mathura is named after the legendary maternal uncle Kansa of Lord Krishna.
-Raja Mansingh of Jaipur had built this fort in 16th century, that is situated near to the Yamuna River.
-It is believed that Kans Quila used to protect the people from the sudden inundation of river Yamuna.
+Kans Quila: This historic fort is named after Kansa, the maternal uncle of Lord Krishna.
+Raja Man Singh of Jaipur built this fort in the 16th century near the Yamuna River.
+It is believed that Kans Quila once safeguarded residents from sudden flooding of the Yamuna.

 Excursions from Mathura